Social Impact Within and Beyond the Firm

 - CEO Seth Bernstein is a member of CEO Action for Diversity & Inclusion.

-- Diversity & Inclusion executive sponsor selected on a rotating basis
+- Diversity & Inclusion sponsor selected on a rotating basis

-- Collaboration with non-profit programs, including Girls Who Invest, Year Up, and the Cristo Rey Network, to help recruit young, underrepresented talent
+- Collaboration with non-profit programs, including Girls Who Invest, Year Up, Cristo Rey Network, INROADS, Investment 20/20 and the development of AB's Sophomore Summer Leadership Program, to help recruit, young, underrepresented talent

 To help our workforce thrive, we need to do more than develop talent.
 Allowing employees to celebrate their commonalities and shared interests creates an inclusive environment and fosters outreach to our many communities.